 In this scenario, it’s unlikely that they’re looking for everyone to fit into a narrow personality profile.
 Rather, they’re most likely trying to get a general sense of work values and/or preferences.

 To test if you’re a good fit for the role/team

 Sometimes a company uses a personality test to determine if a candidate has the right attitude for a particular type of work.

 We see this most often with sales roles.
 Not everyone is cut out to be in sales and deal with rejection and the pressure of meeting a quota.
 An assessment can help the manager see if you have the potential to thrive in a sales role, especially if you don’t have sales experience.

-Good communication is essential in any work environment .
-Your communication style may be particularly important to the company if you are interviewing for a management and/or customer-facing position.
+Good communication is essential in any work environment.
+Your communication style may be particularly important to the company if you’re interviewing for a management and/or customer-facing position.
 This type of assessment is designed to help them understand how you prefer to communicate, handle conflict, and collaborate with teammates.

-Because of the language surrounding assessments and the process of answering a long series of questions, it can be easy to slip into the mode of thinking you are taking a test in an academic environment where passing or failing may have far-reaching consequences.
+Because of the language surrounding tests and the process of responding to a lengthy list of questions, it’s easy to slip into the mindset that you’re taking a test in an academic setting, where passing or failing would have far-reaching consequences.

 Before your imagination can run away with you, let’s take a look at some of the things that personality assessments are not:

 A judgment on who you are.
 The very mention of the word “test” can bring to mind painful flashbacks of anxiety, school days, and late-night cramming sessions, but a personality assessment should not be anxiety-inducing.